 Be open and communicative about how much you believe that couples counseling may help and promote the hope you have for a more fulfilling future together.
 Leaning towards the positivity of working through your struggles as a couple is what may steer your partner in the direction of being supportive of professional help.
 Mention that even if things have been rough, you have high hopes for the relationship to let him/her know that your relationship with them is a priority in your life.

 There are many reasons someone may not want to get help with couples counseling, such as feeling embarrassed, feeling like you should be able to solve problems on your own, and financial reasons.
 Persevere and know there is hope for whatever obstacles you may come across.
-If your relationship is in distress, or you just could use a little help around particular issues, you can contact us at Grief Recovery Center for more info or to schedule an appointment today.
+If your relationship is in distress, or you just could use a little help around particular issues, you can contact us at Grief Recovery Center in Houston, TX for more info or to schedule an appointment today.